 The apostle Paul encouraged us to “be anxious for nothing.”
 This becomes more and more relevant with each day that goes by.
-I believe that this generation is under more pressure than any generation that has come before it.
-Ironically this is the only generation that has lived without a world war in close to half a century!
+We know that this generation is under more pressure than any generation that has come before it.
+The irony is that this is the only generation that has lived without a world war in close to half a century!

 Our luxuries are the greatest source of pressure.
 Things such as social media keep up flooded with information that we may or may not need.
 This means that we are worried about things that would have gone unknown in previous generations.
 We know what is happening on every corner of the globe as it happens.
 And of course, bad news sells.

 Children across the world are anxious about not being enough.
 Social media constantly sets standards that are unreachable.
 By contrast, life is hard.
 There are those who do not know where their next meal will come from or where they will spend the night.

 How can one be anxious for nothing when there is so much to be anxious about?
 As I write this, the UK and Europe as a whole are anxious about the outcome of Brexit.
 The US is anxious about the crisis in leadership that is there today.
 Some thinking that the wrong leader is in power, and others thinking that there are inadequate leaders working with the president.